dillhicks/etsy-csv-explore/README.md

 ## Features

-Long story short, this does a few things that
+Long story short, this does a few things and lets you visualize some things in ways that Etsy does not.

-### Data Analysis
-- Upload and parse Etsy CSV files
+- Lets you compare sales and revenue between different items in a graphical format
+- See which item variations are the most popular between all items
+- See what variations with a certain item are the most popular
-- View detailed sales data in organized tables
+- See sales data over time for a particular item

+Also gives you some nice things
-- Analyze sales trends over time
+- See revenue and sales number for an item over a certain timer period
-- Track product performance metrics

-### Visualizations
-- Interactive charts and graphs
-- Statistics cards showing key metrics
-- Custom tooltips for detailed data points
-- Responsive design for various screen sizes

-### Filtering and Organization
-- Filter data by date ranges, products, or other criteria
-- Sort and organize data for better insights
-- Search functionality for specific items
-- Collapsible sections for better navigation
+- See the most consistent items based on the coefficient of variation of revenue
+- Anonymize the data if you want to take a screenshot (like I did here)
+- Fuse a sold order items CSV with the listings CSV to add images to the view.

+Yeah, you could just do some Excel stuff, but who the hell wants to do that?

 ## Screenshots